 Is Canada Still a Good Place to Move To?

-While you can avoid the high cost of living, and traffic issues by moving to a small city, there might not be much to do those cities and also those it’s very important to mention that those cities might be lacking on infrastructure like highways and healthcare.
-However, it would be hard for you to get rid of the Canadian winters 🙂
+While you can avoid the high cost of living, and traffic issues by moving to a small city, there might not be a lot to do in those cities and the smaller cities might be lacking on infrastructure like transport and healthcare.

 It would be good to ask yourself what kind of lifestyle do you really want?